Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

-To further quantify these observations, we perform a win-rate analysis by comparing each compressed model with its uncompressed counterpart across all experimental combinations.
-For each pair, a \textbf{win} is recorded when the compressed model exhibits a lower attack success rate (lower \%ASR) than the uncompressed model.
+To further quantify the above observations, we perform a win-rate analysis by comparing each compressed model with its uncompressed counterpart across all experimental combinations, including model variants, tasks, and attack types.
+For each comparison pair, a \textbf{win} is recorded when the compressed model exhibits a lower attack success rate (lower \%ASR) (meaning higher robustness) than the uncompressed model.
 Table \ref{WinRateTable} summarizes the overall win rates for compressed models obtained through pruning, quantization, and knowledge distillation.
-The results indicate that compressed models seldom outperform their uncompressed counterparts, with win rates generally remaining well below \textbf{23\%}.
-In particular, the knowledge‑distilled models fail entirely to demonstrate robustness against the uncompressed models, as reflected in the win‑rate analysis.
+Overall, compressed models rarely outperform their uncompressed counterparts, achieving wins in no more than approximately 31\% of the evaluated settings.
+Among the three strategies, quantized models achieve the highest overall win rate, suggesting that quantization better preserves robustness compared to pruning and knowledge distillation.
+In particular, the knowledge‑distilled models fail entirely to demonstrate robustness against the uncompressed models across all the evaluated settings, as reflected in the win‑rate analysis.
 These findings highlight the increased vulnerability of compressed models compared to their uncompressed counterparts in the context of adversarial attacks.